intentor/adic/README.md

 A *dependency injection container* is a piece of software that handles the resolution of dependencies of objects.
 It's related to the [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) and [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control) design patterns.

 The idea is that any dependency an object may need should be resolved by an external entity rather than the own object.
-Practically speaking, a object should not use `new` to create the objects it uses, having those instances *injected* into it by another object whose sole existance is to resolve dependencies.
+Practically speaking, an object should not use `new` to create the objects it uses, having those instances *injected* into it by another object whose sole existence is to resolve dependencies.

 So, a *dependency injection container* holds information about dependencies (the *bindings*) that can be injected into another objects by demand (injecting into existing objects) or during resolution (when you are creating a new object of some type).